 Post-graduation plans: Currently obtaining my Master of Science in Physician Assistant Practice at Rosalind Franklin University.

 Who do you want to thank?
 Dr. Kelly Wentz-Hunter, Dr. Norbert Cordeiro and the entire science department.
 Also, big shout-out to Aaron Moore (head softball coach) and the softball staff!

 Advice for the Class of 2024: Find passion and purpose in everything that you do during your time at Roosevelt.
-Four years goes by quickly, but in that time, you can grow an incredible amount and find out so much about yourself and what makes you happy.
+Four years go by quickly, but in that time, you can grow an incredible amount and find out so much about yourself and what makes you happy.
 Pursue your passion.

-Favorite memories: My favorite memory was the time I spend at my internship site.
-Through the paralegal program, I was given the opportunity to apply to many different industries and areas of law during the process; I ended up in an area of law I had never thought about at a firm that was ran more as a small business than a large law firm.
+Favorite memories: My favorite memory was the time I spent at my internship site.
+Through the paralegal program, I was given the opportunity to apply to many different industries and areas of law during the process; I ended up in an area of law I had never thought about at a firm that was run more as a small business than a large law firm.
 The experience helped open my mind and eyes up to many other areas of law in the future.

 Proudest accomplishments: In my time at Roosevelt I was diagnosed with cancer; additionally, I was treated and went into remission, again all during my time at Roosevelt.
 During my treatment time, with the help of some professors and doctors, I was able to stay in all my classes and did not have to take any time off.
 Being able to beat cancer while still going to school and graduating will always be one of my proudest accomplishments in life, not just during my time at Roosevelt.

 Post-graduation plans: I will be taking a year off and attending law school in the fall of 2021.